World-Changing Science at NERSC

 Neutrino Discoveries at Daya Bay

-Advances in Water Desalinization
+Advances in Water Desalination

 Another notable achievement was one of Smithsonian Magazine’s Top 5 Most Surprising Milestones of 2012.
-Using NERSC resources, researchers Jeffrey Grossman and David Cohen-Tanugi from the Massachusetts Institute of Technology came up with a new approach to desalination of water using a different kind of filtration material: sheets of graphene, a one-atom-thick form of the element carbon, which they say can be far more efficient and possibly less expensive than existing desalination systems.
+Using NERSC resources, researchers Jeffrey Grossman and David Cohen-Tanugi from the Massachusetts Institute of Technology came up with a new approach to the desalination of water using a different kind of filtration material: sheets of graphene, a one-atom-thick form of the element carbon, which they say can be far more efficient and possibly less expensive than existing desalination systems.
 “NERSC proved to be an invaluable resource for our research,” says Cohen-Tanugi, an MIT graduate student who was the lead author of the Nano Letters paper.
-“The professionalism of the support staff, the comprehensive database of user guides and tutorials, as well as the amount of computational power offered by NERSC were extremely helpful to our work.”
+“The professionalism of the support staff, the comprehensive database of user guides and tutorials, and the amount of computational power offered by NERSC were extremely helpful to our work.”
 That same year Grossman and Cohen-Tanugi were presented the inaugural NERSC Award for High-Impact Scientific Achievement.

 A Record Quantum Circuit Simulation

 When two researchers from the Swiss Federal Institute of Technology (ETH Zurich) announced in April 2017 that they had successfully simulated a 45-qubit quantum circuit, the science community took notice: it was the largest-ever simulation of a quantum computer, and another step closer to simulating “quantum supremacy” – the point at which quantum computers become more powerful than ordinary computers.
 Researchers Thomas Häner and Damien Steiger, both Ph.D. students at ETH, used 8,192 of 9,688 Intel Xeon Phi processors on NERSC’s Cori supercomputer to run this simulation.
 Optimizing the quantum circuit simulator was key to the successful run.
 Häner and Steiger employed automatic code generation, optimized the compute kernels, and applied a scheduling algorithm to the quantum supremacy circuits, thus reducing the required node-to-node communication.
-During the optimization process they worked with NERSC staff and used Berkeley Lab’s Roofline Model to identify potential areas where performance could be boosted.
+During the optimization process, they worked with NERSC staff and used Berkeley Lab’s Roofline Model to identify potential areas where performance could be boosted.

 “Our optimizations improved the performance between 10x and 20x for Cori,” Häner and Steiger said.
 “The time-to-solution decreased by over 12x when compared to the times of a similar simulation reported in a recent paper on quantum supremacy by Sergio Boixo and collaborators, which made the 45-qubit simulation possible.”